qulle/oltb/README.md

 ```

 ### Debug tool
 To make debugging and diagnosting errors easier there is a tool named `DebugInfo`.
 This tool will gather information about the map such as zoomlevel, location, layers, rotation, projection etc and displays the information in a modal window.
 To hide the debug tool as default, add the parameter `showWhenGetParameter: true` and add the get parameter to the url `/?debug=true` to show the tool.
+Adding the debug parameter will also enable the default context-menu in the browser.

 ### OLTB namespace
 For some tools and features data is stored on the global window object.
 The name that is reserved for the toolbar is `window.oltb`.
 Data is stored in local storage under the key `oltb-state`.